Skip links

 You can keep your vehicle’s interior safe and hazard-free by wiping the dashboard, steering wheel, and other surfaces.

-• Limit number of passengers according to seat capacity
+• Limit passengers and load: Keep the number of passengers within seat capacity to maintain safety.